Businesses

 For a convenient meal, M&S offers freshly-prepared chilled food like salads and desserts, ideal for a quick grab-and-go.
 Keep an eye out for discounted items.
 As the expiry dates of certain products approach, they often offer them at reduced prices to clear the stock.

-You can even find a M&S Cafe at their VivoCity and Wheelock Place outlets, where you can grab a cuppa after your shopping experience.
+You can even find an M&S Cafe at their VivoCity and Wheelock Place outlets, where you can grab a cuppa after your shopping experience.

 View the full list of Marks & Spencer outlets.

-There you have it, all supermarkets in Singapore for all your grocery needs – from your OG heartland supermarkets to those that will transport you to your favourite country.
-We’d recommend you to share and bookmark this listicle, it might come in handy the next time you’re hosting a dinner or planning a birthday party.
+There you have it, all the best supermarkets and grocery stores in Singapore for all your grocery shopping needs – from OG heartland supermarkets to those that will transport you to your favourite country.
+We’d recommend you share and bookmark this listicle, it might come in handy the next time you’re hosting a dinner or planning a birthday party.

 Cover image adapted from: ZAC Butchery, I-Tec Supermart via Facebook, Eatbook.
 Last updated by Mae-Z Fam on the 18th March 2024.